American trusteeship proposal for Palestine: Background

-The following day, United States Ambassador to the United Nations Warren Austin announced that the United States believes that the partition of Palestine was no longer a viable option.
-On March 20, United States Secretary of State George Marshall confirmed the United States' view that the proposal for a temporary United Nations trusteeship for Palestine is the only idea presently being considered that will allow the United Nations to address the difficult situation in Palestine.
+The following day, United States Ambassador to the United Nations Warren Austin announced that the United States believed that the partition of Palestine was no longer a viable option.
+On March 20, United States Secretary of State George Marshall said that the proposal for a temporary United Nations trusteeship for Palestine was the only idea being considered that would allow the United Nations to address the difficult situation in Palestine.

-According to the Truman library, Truman wrote a number of personal statements in the following days recording his perspective ahead of the announcement on March 25:
+According to the Truman Library, Truman wrote a number of personal statements in the following days recording his perspective ahead of the announcement on March 25: